Baker Street tube station: Metropolitan line

-The Metropolitan line is the only line to operate an express service although currently this is mostly southbound in the morning peaks and northbound in the evening peaks.
+The Metropolitan line is the only line in the network to operate an express service although currently this is mostly southbound in the morning peaks and northbound in the evening peaks.
 Southbound fast services run non-stop between Moor Park, Harrow-on-the-Hill and Finchley Road whilst semi-fast services run non stop between Harrow-on-the-Hill and Finchley Road.
 Northbound fast and semi-fast services call additionally at Wembley Park.

-The station is situated between Great Portland Street sharing tracks with the Circle and Hammersmith & City lines in the East and Finchley Road Station to the North.
-Southbound trains may terminate here and return north towards Uxbridge, Amersham, Chesham, or Watford, where platforms 1 and 4 are used.
+On this line, the station is between Finchley Road to the north and Great Portland Street to the south, sharing tracks with the Circle and Hammersmith & City lines from Great Portland Street.
+Southbound trains may terminate here and return north towards Amersham, Chesham, Uxbridge or Watford where terminal platforms 1 and 4 are used.

 The off-peak service in trains per hour is: